jconkli07/CircuitPython/README.md

 ## CircuitPython_Photointerrupter

 ### Description & Code
 The assignment was to make code that would detect the number of times the photointerrupter has sensed an interrupt and display this count every 4 seconds.
+I used time.monotonic() to know when 4 seconds passed.
+This taught me about if statements and how to code for the photoresistor.

 ```python
 #Jay Conklin